*Readers support Electric Vehicle Geek. When you buy with our links, we may earn a commission. Learn more.

 Diagram illustrating single-phased EV charger circuit grounding, featuring main breaker, ground bus, dedicated dual-pole circuit breaker, 110/120 VAC setup, 1-¼" conduit, single-phase electrical panel, NEMA outlet positioned 20-26" from ground, NEMA 5-15 receptacle outlet, and three copper conductors with red, black, and green insulation

-Level 1 EV chargers utilize a standard NEMA 5-15R outlet, typically found on a 120-volt circuit.
-Proper grounding involves connecting the outlet’s grounding conductor to the grounding system of the electrical panel as shown in the NEMA 5-15R outlet close-up wiring diagram below:
+Level 1 EV chargers utilize a standard NEMA 5-15R or NEMA 5-20 outlet, typically found on a 120-volt circuit.
+Proper grounding involves connecting the outlet’s grounding conductor to the grounding system of the electrical panel as shown in the wiring diagrams below:

 Diagram highlighting grounding in a NEMA 5-15R outlet, showing Green Wire connected to Ground terminal, with emphasis on Level 1 EV Charger connection.